Debit cards for kids under 13 do exist. In fact, it’s one of the reasons my kids actually enjoy and want to do their chores now. How is this possible?

 This money is to fund any eating out and snacks they want during the week.
 After two cycles (they get paid every 2 weeks,) I’m happy to say it seems like things are sinking in.

 At one point, I heard my kids both decline guacamole at Chipotle because it would add to their bill!

 It’s not much, but it’s something to get my kids to understand the finite nature of money.
 They had to make a conscious decision and count the opportunity cost of forgoing that delicious guac.

 Also, the FamZoo interface (both web and mobile app) makes it easy to transfer money back and forth between cards.
 I can dock my kids for missing chores or let them pay me back (with interest) if they come out of the house with no money causing me to have to cover their soda or bag of chips.

-Interested in more articles about kids and money?
 Check out my entire Pinterest Board on the Topic: Kids & Money.

 Free Guide: Debt Free College Degree